-- Spiderbeam 12m Heavy Duty telescoping fiberglass mast: (SOURCE: Spiderbeam)
+- The Spiderbeam 12m Heavy Duty lightweight, telescoping, fiberglass mast: (SOURCE: Spiderbeam)

 - Lightweight insulators.
 Center Insulator made of plexiglas (home brew) and lightweight end insulators.
 (SOURCE: Spiderbeam)

-- For portable guying and supporting the wires, I use PVDF Monofil Line.
-(SOURCE: SSB Electronics)
+- For portable guying and supporting the wires, I use PVDF Monofil Line, or 1mm Kevlar rope.
+(SOURCE: Spiderbeam)

 - For permanent installations, I use 2mm Kevlar rope.
 (SOURCE: Spiderbeam).